-Who are the three Americans freed from North Korean detention?
+Who are Kim Dong Chul, Kim Hak Song and Tony Kim, the three Americans freed by North Korea?

 -

-Who are the three Americans freed from North Korean detention?
+Who are Kim Dong Chul, Kim Hak Song and Tony Kim, the three Americans freed by North Korea?

 Three Americans have been released from North Korean detention ahead of an upcoming summit between leader Kim Jong Un and US president Donald Trump.